Our firm

 For any questions in relation to this statement, please reach out to the e-mail address set out at the end of this statement.

-Pareto Securities AS with branches in Denmark and Germany, Pareto Securities AB with branch in Norway, Pareto Securities Oy, Pareto Securities Ltd, Pareto Securities AG, Pareto Securities Inc, Pareto Securities Pty Ltd and Pareto Securities Pte Ltd.
+Pareto Securities AS with branches in Denmark and Germany, Pareto Securities AB with branch in Norway, Pareto Securities Oy, Pareto Securities Ltd, Pareto Securities AG, Pareto Securities Inc, Pareto Securities Pty Ltd and Pareto Securities Pte Ltd

-Nw: Lov om virksomheters åpenhet og arbeid med grunnleggende menneskerettigheter og anstendige arbeidsforhold (LOV-2021-06-18-99).
+Nw: Lov om virksomheters åpenhet og arbeid med grunnleggende menneskerettigheter og anstendige arbeidsforhold (LOV-2021-06-18-99)

 2. ABOUT PARETO SECURITIES

 Pareto Securities is an independent full-service investment bank with a leading position in the Nordic capital markets and a strong international presence.
-Headquartered in Oslo, Norway, with 12 offices in 10 countries, Pareto Securities raises equity, debt and facilitates project finance solutions for a wide range of industries in the international capital markets.
+Headquartered in Oslo, Norway, with 12 offices in 10 countries, Pareto Securities raises equity, debt, and facilitate project finance solutions for a wide range of industries in the international capital markets.
 We also provide business management services through Pareto Business Management AS, rig broking services through Pareto Offshore AS, and technical maritime advice services through Pareto Maritime Service AS.
 Except where a specific entity is mentioned, this statement relates to all entities within Pareto Securities.

 Our main role is to contribute to a well-functioning financial market and efficient allocation of capital by providing several regulated financial services and activities.
 Pareto Securities and other market participants in the financial markets in which we operate are subject to extensive supervision by financial supervisory authorities in various jurisdictions.